What is Crohn's Disease?

-- Corticosteroids are very effective at suppressing inflammation but are associated with serious side effects when used for prolonged periods of time.
+- Corticosteroids are effective at suppressing inflammation but are associated with serious side effects when used for prolonged periods of time.

 - Other medications suppress the immune system in general and can be used for prolonged periods of time.

-- Biologics are injectable medications that reduce inflammation by blocking the action of specific chemicals that are released by immune cells and that provoke inflammation.
+- Biologics are injectable medications that reduce inflammation by blocking the action of specific chemicals that are released by immune cells that provoke inflammation.

 Diet and Nutrition in Crohn's Disease